syyunn/DeepWTO/data/label/GATT III/gatt_III.md

 ### About the Collaborator
-Jaewon Shin is a high commissioned officer of South Korea Government who's working in the ministry of trade of South Korea Government.
+Jaewon Shin is a high commissioned officer of South Korea Government who's working in the Ministry of Trade, dealing with WTO rulings.
+To contact with Shin, please email to the following
-To contact with Shin, please email to __crane1363@gmail.com___
+address: __crane1363@gmail.com__

 ### About the Labelling Process
 [Jaewon Shin] and [Zachary Yoon] has conducted labelling about the